 The program will be taught by nationally recognized, award-winning screenwriters and playwrights, including:

-- Elise D'Haene (adjunct faculty member, screenwriter, novelist and editor)
+- Elise D'Haene, visiting artist, screenwriter, novelist and editor

 The Conservatory has a rich tradition of inviting distinguished guest artists to campus.
 Previous artists include:

 - Jaime Byrd (writer of The Luck & the Virgin)

 - Dana Goren (director and writer of Diplomat)

 - Tim Griffin (writer for Entourage)